An organization’s behavior ripples out from the management team leading it.

 Communication not information

 Many managers are great at supplying information, but they’re not so good at communication.
-In the midst of the information age, our lives are overflowing with e-mails, voice mails, phone calls and meetings.
+In the midst of the information age, our lives are overflowing with texts, e-mails, voice mails, phone calls and meetings.
 But we suffer from a profound lack of communication.
 Too many managers over-inform and under-communicate.

 As Mark Twain once observed about the weather, many managers talk about communication but few really do anything about it.
 That’s often because they either don’t get issues out in the open to be dealt with or they confuse information dumps with communication.